-- Increased knowledge and understanding of animal welfare needs; - Improved habitat provision and living environments; - Breeding program requirements; - First aid and injury prevention requirements across a broader variety of animals; - Need to deal with animal stress: - Greater interactivity or expectations of interactivity between humans and animals.
+- Increased knowledge and understanding of animal welfare needs; - Improved habitat provision and living environments; - Breeding program requirements; - First aid and injury prevention requirements across a broader variety of animals; - Need to deal with animal stress; - Greater interactivity or expectations of interactivity between humans and animals.

 There is increasing work in the prevention of extinction in rare species, which is receiving additional attention and support from government and non-government organisations.
 In particular, skills are needed in animal conditioning to provide the optimal breeding potential in captive wildlife situations that can aid the survival of species.
+There has been a significant increase in animal training programmes developed in the captive animal sector but there is a lack of certified training courses for this with most being done in house or overseas.